Subaru Solterra recall history and complaint patterns

 - Top recall themes: Other and Visibility and lighting.

-- Most reported complaint areas (across all years): Electrical system, Vehicle speed control, Forward collision avoidance: automatic emergency braking.
+- Most reported complaint areas (across all years): Forward collision avoidance, Electrical system, Vehicle speed control.

 - Complaints are not proof of a defect, but repeated themes can be useful signals when researching a used vehicle.